The NYC Youth Agenda

 We invite you to view photos from these follow-up meetings below.

-The work of the Youth Agenda Steering Committee continues to both develop the 2023 Youth Agenda and establish more equitable systems for youth in NYC in other ways.
+The work of the NYC Youth Agenda Steering Committee continues to both develop the 2023 Youth Agenda and establish more equitable systems for youth in NYC in other ways.
 The Committee is divided into four working groups:

 The Civic Engagement & Participation Coalition, which works with youth groups across the city to build solidarity and further strengthen the NYC Youth Agenda